SivaCse/Notes/Nodejs/QA.md

 Have u implemented REST API with roles and permissions?

  Yes.
-I have created REST API along jwt to restrict user access based roles and permissions.
+I have created REST API along jwt to restric user access based roles and permissions.

 Express Middleware?